Bananenplantage/Sightseeing/README.md

 # Sightseeing-App

 ## About
-This project arose as a part of the module \'84Building mobile and web apps\'93 in Master Global Software Development at University of Applied Sciences in Fulda.
+This project arose as a part of the module "Building mobile and web apps" in Master Global Software Development at University of Applied Sciences in Fulda.
 Held by Prof. Jung.

 ## Our App